-Not sure what those kinda of spins are?
+Not sure what those kind of spins are?

 One of the easiest ways to get a point in ping pong is to make your opponent hit the ball into the net.
 This can often be accomplished with heavy backspin.

 More seasoned players will recognize this and put their own counter spin on the ball to neutralize your shot.
-This forces the action into a game of “who can out manipulate the ball more” where the player with supreme spin technique will more often than not, win the point.
+This forces the action into a game of “who can out-manipulate the ball more” where the player with the best spin technique will more often than not, win the point.

 As you improve and are able to execute more advanced shots, your overall ping pong strategy will shift somewhat to a more “counter” oriented style of play.